article | January 11, 2017

 Steps to implement the Competitive Test

-Below is a sample matrix of the competitive information required:
+Below is a list of the competitive information required for each competitor:

 Value of Competitive Insights